-- (17) The Group has several additional development projects in the retail centers and malls segment and in the leasable office and other space segment and in the senior housing segment: - Azrieli Town project in Tel Aviv on an area of approx. 10,000 sqm.
-The land on which the project is built is partially owned and partially leased in a capitalized lease from the ILA for 49 years, ending on May 8, 2061 with an option for an additional period of 49 years. - Expansion of Azrieli Center Tel Aviv (the Spiral Tower) in Tel Aviv, on an area of approx. 8,400 sqm, under ownership. - Holon 3 Industrial Area Holon ("Lodzia") in Holon on an area of approx. 57,500 sqm, under ownership, including within it an additional plot of land that was originally purchased in an ILA tender and constituted part of the land of Holon HaManor. - HaManor Holon in Holon on an area of 6,200 sqm, under ownership. - Akko offices on an area of approx. 4,000 sqm, leased in a capitalized lease from the Municipality of Akko for a period ending on October 11, 2114. - Land in Petah Tikva -A Land, under ownership, on an area of about 19 thousand sqm located in the Eastern part of the Kiryat Aryeh industrial zone in Petah Tikva, close to an office project owned by the Group. - Land in Modi'in Lot 21 On January 11, 2018, Canit Hashalom won a tender held by the ILA for the purchase of capitalized leasehold rights for a term of 98 years ending on January 9, 2116, with an option for an additional 98-year term, in a lot located in Modi'in-Maccabim-Re'ut CBD, on an area of approx. 5,300 sqm, designated for the construction of 80 residential units, 50 hotel rooms, offices and commerce, in consideration for approx. NIS 101.5 million.
-The transaction was closed during 2018 and Canit Hashalom is taking action to increase the building rights in the lot. - Azrieli Town Building E (Mivnei Gazit) On April 22, 2018, the Company entered into an agreement with unrelated third parties (the "Sellers") for the purchase of rights to land (some under ownership and some under capitalized leasehold from the ILA for a 49-year term ending on February 5, 2060) located on Menachem Begin Road, Tel Aviv, holding a 4-floor building over a commercial ground floor, in the total area of approx. 5,500 sqm and underground floors mostly leased for office purposes.
-The property includes unused building rights under the zoning plan that applies to the land, in the total scope of approx. 21,000 sqm above-ground, as well as the Sellers' rights to lease underground areas in an adjacent plot, which are intended for the expansion of the building's parking basements.
-In consideration for the purchase of rights to the land, the Company paid the Sellers NIS 260 million (exclusive of VAT).
-The transaction was closed on May 14, 2018.
+- (19) The Group has several additional development projects in the retail centers and malls segment and in the leasable office and other space segment and in the senior housing segment: - Expansion of Azrieli Center Tel Aviv (the Spiral Tower) in Tel Aviv, on an area of approx. 8,400 sqm, under ownership. - Holon 3 Industrial Area Holon ("Lodzia") in Holon on an area of approx. 57,500 sqm, under ownership, including within it an additional plot of land that was originally purchased in an ILA tender and constituted part of the land of Holon Haman or. - Akko offices on an area of approx. 4,000 sqm, leased in a capitalized lease from the Municipality of Akko for a period ending on October 11, 2114. - Land in Petah Tikva A Land, under ownership, on an area of about 19 thousand sqm located in the Eastern part of the Kiryat Aryeh industrial zone in Petah Tikva, close to an office project owned by the Group. - Land in Modi'in Lot 21 Around 5,300 sqm of land under a capitalized lease from the ILA for a period of 98 years ending January 9, 2116 with an option for an additional 98 years. - Azrieli Town Building E (Mivnei Gazit) Rights in land (some under ownership and some under a capitalized lease from the ILA for a period of 49 years ending February 5, 2060) located on Menachem Begin Road, Tel Aviv, on which a 4-story building is built above a commercial ground floor, of a total area of approx. 5,500 sqm and basement floors, mostly leased for office purposes. - Land Modi'in Lot 10 On October 6, 2019, the Company won a tender held by the ILA for the purchase of a capitalized lease rights for a period of 98 years ending on October 5, 2117 with an option for an additional period of 98 years, in a lot located in the Modi'in-Maccabim-Re'ut CBD, on an area of approx. 17,000 sqm, designated for the construction of a commerce and office project with leasehold of approx. 37,000 sqm above-ground, in consideration for approx. NIS 51 million.
+According to the terms of the tender, the Company paid, in addition to the cost of the land, approx. NIS 37 million due to development costs. - Land Rishon LeZion Senior Housing in Rishon LeZion on an area of approx. 3,400 sqm leased in a capitalized lease from the ILA for 49 years, ending on March 12, 2065 with an option for an additional period of 49 years. - (20) Some of the assets of Consolidated Companies are registered in their names in the Lands Registry.
+Another part has not yet been registered for technical reasons, the main reason for the non-registration deriving from the proceedings of the land arrangements and the reparcellation arrangements of the land have not yet been settled. - (21) With respect to the impact of the Covid-19 crisis on the value of the Company's properties and techniques for the fair value estimation of the Group's investment property, see Note 32B(2).
+In addition, the fair value of the investment property is presented in the Company's books, with reconciliations for receivables in respect of the averaging of income from rent (see Note 9).